greenJIS/What-should-I-do-after-installing-linux-Ubuntu-16.04-/README.md

-# What-should-I-do-after-installing-linux-Ubuntu-16.04-
+# What should I do after installing linux Ubuntu 16.04
 After crushing my PC several times, I have to install Operating System (Ubuntu) in my PC along with previous all Softwares.
 So I decided to write down all links or commands in somewhere and plan to make a script that does all thing with a single piece of Code.

-PS about crush: I always make a mess in my PC ;)
+PS about crush: I always make a mess with my PC :P

+## Please Make Your Suggestion I'll try to add those